 Unclear work or conflicting roles and boundaries can cause stress, as can having responsibility for people.

-Managers who are critical, demanding, unsupportive or bullying create stress.
-A positive social dimension of work and good team working reduces it.
+Managers who are critical, demanding, unsupportive, or bullying create stress.
+A positive social dimension of work and good teamwork reduces it.

 An organisational culture of unpaid overtime causes stress.
 On the other hand, a culture of involving people in decisions, keeping them informed about what is happening in the organisation, and providing good amenities and recreation facilities reduce stress.

-Organisational change, especially when consultation has been inadequate, is a huge source of stress.
+Organisational change, especially when inadequate consultation is a huge source of stress.
 Such changes include mergers, relocation, restructuring or “downsizing”, individual contracts, and redundancies within the organisation.

 Work-Home Conflict Stress